wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

 ![Screenshot of Power Automate Monitor Office 365 audit logs showing the SharePoint and Outlook connections.](../media/13-provision-flow.png)

-Before configuring your flow, you need to create a custom SharePoint list where you can store the operations that you will pass into the Office 365 API.
+Before configuring your flow, you need to create a list where you can store the operations that you will pass into the Office 365 API.
 In this scenario, you are interested in knowing when new flows are created.
 As a result, you will add a record that includes a **Title**